GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 3. Select the right date and time point you’d like to revert to from the timeline in the left panel.
 You can also click the **Versions** button of a file to browse its history versions.
 4. Once you find the correct version, click **Restore**.

-By default,  the corresponding version will be restored to a new folder named “Restored \<date-time\>” in the user’s own Google Drive.
+By default,  the corresponding version will be restored to a new folder named “*Restored \<date-time\>*” in the user’s own Google Drive.
 You can also specify a target folder for the restoration if you wish.

 #### Restore data to a different Google Workspace account